Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Discussion

 Our CR hydrodynamics provides a versatile foundation for modeling CR transport mediated by resonant Alfv\'en wave scattering, in principle accommodating arbitrary wave configurations.
 However, in practice, wave amplitudes are rarely known a priori, necessitating self-consistent modeling that balances wave driving (e.g., CRSI, CRPAI, or turbulent cascades) against damping mechanisms (e.g., ion-neutral friction, Landau damping).
 While the CRSI-dominated regimes has been extensively studied, CRPAI remains underexplored, and no unified theory currently addresses combined driving/damping processes in multiphase or turbulent systems.
 This ambiguity in scattering coefficients poses a significant barrier to advancing predictive CR-MHD models.
 Further complexities arise from non-wave scattering transport, such as the strong scattering due to magnetic field-line reversals at intermittencies in MHD turbulence \citep{Kempski2023,Kempski2025}.
 These transport processes, in regimes where wave-mediated transport is subdominant, are currently beyond the scope of our framework.
 Addressing these theoretical gaps and extending the framework to incorporate non-wave scattering mechanisms are critical next steps reserved for future studies.

 While this work focuses primarily on $\sim$GeV CRs which dominate CR energetics, a complete CR feedback model should account for their energy-dependent astrophysical roles.
 For instance, low-energy CRs govern ionization and molecular chemistry, whereas high-energy CRs drive dynamical processes like galactic wind acceleration.
 These distinct effects necessitate energy-resolved modeling, which requires implementation of multiple CR species \citep[e.g.][]{Hopkins+22a,Girichidis+20, Armillotta_2025,Linzer_2025} because the dominant CR transport mechanisms vary with CR energy.
-Though our current implementation includes only a single CR species, its modular architecture enables seamless integration of additional energy-resolved components.
-This extensibility lays the groundwork for a unified multi-energy CR module, capable of capturing the full spectrum of CR astrophysical impacts.
+Extending the framework to a multi-energy-bin version also enables direct comparison with observed CR spectra.
+Although our current implementation includes only a single CR species, its modular architecture enables seamless integration of additional energy-resolved components.
+This extensibility lays the groundwork for a unified multi-energy CR module, capable of capturing the full spectrum of CR astrophysical impacts while facilitating comparison with observations.

 Finally, we note that our formulation also incorporates the CR pressure anisotropy $\Delta P_{\rm cr}$ in the advection term $\nabla\cdot\mathbf{P}_{\rm cr}$, and we have provided the corresponding numerical interface.
 However, we have not conducted dedicated tests, as the underlying physics remains insufficiently investigated.